-Leaders who are transgender have the right to be treated as their acquired gender, regardless of what (if any) medical or legal steps they may have taken.
+Any individual who is transgender has the right to be treated as their acquired gender, regardless of what (if any) medical or legal steps they may have taken.

-Gender reassignment is a protected characteristic under the Equality Act 2010, placing similar obligations on organisations as is required for disability, whether or not the person is undergoing medical treatment.
-Discrimination or harassment is against the law, and there is a duty to make reasonable adjustments to ensure that Trans members can continue with their Girls' Brigade leadership role, including anticipating the needs of any future members.
+Gender reassignment is a protected characteristic under the Equality Act 2010, placing the same obligations on organisations as is required for any protected characteristic, whether or not the person is undergoing medical treatment.
+Discrimination or harassment is against the law, and we want to be a welcoming organisation to all of our current and future members.